 Let’s dig into these versions and see what type of lenders use them.

-FICO® Score 8 is the most widely used FICO Score version across the three credit bureaus — Experian, Equifax and TransUnion.
-Whether you’re applying for a personal or student loan or a retail credit card, knowing your FICO Score 8 can help you evaluate your approval chances.
+FICO 8 is the most widely used FICO score version across the three credit bureaus — Experian, Equifax and TransUnion.
+Whether you’re applying for a personal or student loan or a retail credit card, knowing your FICO 8 score can help you evaluate your approval chances.

-For all FICO Score versions, they are based on the following categories of information:
+All FICO score versions are based on the following categories of information:

-- Your payment history (35% of the score)
+- Your payment history (35 percent of the score)

-- Length of credit history (15% of the score)
+- Length of credit history (15 percent of the score)

-While FICO® Score 8 is the most widely used, newer versions of the score are available.
-For example, many lenders have upgraded to FICO® Score 9.
-A key enhancement within FICO Score 9 compared to older versions is that it ignores paid third-party collections, places less weight on unpaid medical collections and factors in rental history when reported.
+While FICO 8 is the most widely used, newer versions of the score are available.
+For example, many lenders have upgraded to FICO 9.
+Unlike older versions, FICO 9 ignores paid third-party collections, places less weight on unpaid medical collections and factors in rental history when reported.

-The newest variation of the FICO Score, FICO® Score 10T, is the first FICO Score version to also consider trended credit bureau data This offers lenders a more predictive score as it considers a deeper evaluation at how you’ve managed your accounts over the last 24 months, such as your balances, how much you’ve paid on your recent credit card statements over time and whether you’re increasing, maintaining or reducing your debt over time.
+The newest variation, FICO 10T, is the first version to also consider trended credit bureau data.
+This offers lenders a more predictive score as it considers a deeper evaluation of how you’ve managed your accounts over the past 24 months, such as your balances, how much you’ve paid on your recent credit card statements over time and whether you’re increasing, maintaining or reducing your debt over time.

 Knowing these differences can help you be better prepared when you apply for credit.
-For instance, if the lender is using FICO® Score 9, you might not need to worry about that paid collection account on your credit report.
+For instance, if the lender is using FICO 9, you might not need to worry about that paid collection account on your credit report.

-In addition to the base FICO® Score versions, there are industry-specific FICO Scores versions designed to help lenders better assess lending risks for specific types of credit products.
-According to Quinn, they work as sort of an “overlay” on your base FICO® Score, refining risk prediction for a given credit product, such as an auto loan.
+In addition to the base versions, there are industry-specific FICO scores designed to help lenders better assess risk for specific types of credit products.
+According to Quinn, they work as sort of an “overlay” on your base FICO score, refining risk prediction for a given credit product, such as an auto loan.

-When it comes to credit card approval decisions, issuers often use a version of the FICO Bankcard score — especially FICO® Bankcard Score 8.
-This variation of the FICO Score focuses on predicting your credit risk for a credit card.
+When it comes to credit card approval decisions, issuers often use a version of the FICO Bankcard score — especially FICO 8.
+This variation of the FICO score focuses on predicting your credit risk for a credit card.

-With car loans, lenders are likely to consider the industry-specific FICO Auto Scores, with FICO® Auto Score 8 being the most used version.
-This variation of your FICO® Score is calculated by placing more weight on car loan-specific risk behaviors.
+With car loans, lenders are likely to consider the industry-specific FICO Auto scores, with FICO Auto Score 8 being the most used version.
+This variation of your score is calculated by placing more weight on car loan-specific risk behaviors.